 Kitchen Witch:

-• Definition 2: Someone who infuses magic in their meal preparation.
+- Definition 2: Someone who infuses magic in their meal prep.
 Often using natural ingredients, the act of preparing the meal is part of their magical practice.

-• Definition 3: A doll/poppet/good luck charm.
-These cute and sometimes handcrafted kitchen witch dolls are hung in the kitchen.
-They’re said to carry good luck and to protect the home/person from negative energy.
+- Definition 3: A doll/poppet/good luck charm.
+These cute and sometimes handcrafted kitchen witch dolls are said to carry good luck and to protect the home/person from negative energy.

-• Definition 4: Someone who practices magic at home and often brings it into their everyday activities.
-This type of kitchen witch might belong to a specific discipline, such as Wicca, but not necessarily.
-They often bring the magic and traditions of their ancestors into their practice.
+- Definition 4: Someone who practices magic at home and brings it into their everyday activities.
+This type of kitchen witch might belong to a specific discipline, like Wicca, or they might be more eclectic, adopting a wide range of practices that they vibe with.
+Kitchen witches often bring the magic and traditions of their ancestors into their practice.

 What Is Kitchen Witchery?